obaghirli/syn10-diffusion/README.md

 	--image_min_value 0 \
 	--image_size 64 \
 	--batch_size 2 \
-	--num_batches <only do this many of batches to collect statistics> \
+	--num_batches <do only this many of batches to collect statistics, ignore for full execution> \
 	--num_classes 2 \
 	--image_dir /path/to/sampled/images \
 	--annotation_dir /path/to/real/annotations \